ubccr/xdmod-supremm/docs/supremm-install-overview.md

 The SUPReMM software has been tested with MongoDB versions 3.4.15, 4.4, and 6.0.
 We expect that the software is compatible with any supported release version of MongoDB.

-The summarization software is tested against the PCP versions shipped with Centos 7.6, Centos 7.7, and Rocky 8.
+The summarization software is tested against the PCP version shipped with Rocky 8.

 System Requirements
 ---------------------